 During any in-person gathering, there is a risk of transmitting illness, especially during cold and flu season.
 Members of The Network community acknowledge those risks and should take common-sense measures to address them.
 The Network has the following expectations of students and asks parents to help in making sure these expectations are met:

 - Students should not attend classes in person if they have active symptoms of contagious illness.

 - If students have a fever above 100.4 degrees, they should not attend The Network in person until they are fever free, without medication, for at least 48 hours.

-- Students should take extra precautions to avoid the spread of illness, such as frequent hand-washing, avoiding touching the face, covering coughs and sneezes, etc.
+- Students should take extra precautions to avoid the spread of sicknesses, such as frequent hand-washing, avoiding touching the face, covering coughs and sneezes, etc.

-- The second time a student comes without their Network shirt, a new shirt will be provided to the student, and the family's account will be billed for the cost.
+- The second time a student comes without a Network shirt, a new shirt will be provided to the student, and the family's account will be billed for the cost.

 - For repeated dress code violations, the student may be sent home and not allowed to attend classes.

 - A meeting between The Network Board and the family may be held if violations continue.

 Out of respect for our teachers and other families, The Network will observe the following policy: